Shivanilarokar/DSA-Questions-/README.md

 ## What's New

-- Introduction of `NewClass` which offers improved functionality and better performance through its methods.
+- **Introduction of `NewClass`**: This new class offers improved functionality and better performance through its methods.
-- Deprecation of `old_function` in favor of more efficient alternatives.
+- **Deprecation of `old_function`**: This function has been deprecated in favor of more efficient alternatives.
-- `new_function` has been removed as it no longer fits the project direction.
+- **Removal of `new_function`**: This function has been removed as it no longer fits the project direction.

 ## Installation